binbashar/le-ref-architecture-doc/docs/first-steps/security-and-shared-accounts.md

 ### Security layer

 The last layer for the `security` account is the security layer.
-Move into the `security-base` directory and run:
+Move into the `us-east-1/security-base` directory and run:

 ``` bash
 leverage terraform init